Solar Energy vs Coal: A Comprehensive Comparison

 By its very nature, solar installations produce inconsistent electricity.
 They only produce power during the day.
 If it’s cloudy, production decreases significantly.
 Other than choosing how many solar panels to use in their installation, utilities can’t control the amount of electricity a power plant produces.
 They can’t make the solar panels produce more electricity when everyone gets home at 6PM and cranks up their air conditioning, oven, and TV.
 If a storm rolls in and the electricity the solar power plant is producing suddenly drops off, the utility must find a way to fill that hole.

 Batteries pair well with PV solar and the solar industry is furiously developing batteries in response to this issue, looking for ways to both increase their storage capacity while dropping prices.
 Tesla’s Powerwall is a prime example of where batteries are moving towards: a sleek, easy-to-install piece of equipment that is fairly affordable for what is packed inside.
-In areas with high electricity prices, specifically Hawaii, many homeowners are already installing batteries with their solar installations as a cost-effective alternative to utility power.
+In areas with high electricity prices, specifically Hawaii, many homeowners are already installing batteries with their solar installations and small solar panel kit systems as a cost-effective alternative to utility power.

 Coal-fired power plants, on the other hand, are ubiquitous in part because they are so reliable and controllable.
 Utilities can ramp up or lower production as needed and they’ll always know exactly how much electricity will be produced, no matter if it’s sunny, rainy, snowy, or anything in between.